-Procter & Gamble and WEConnect International launch the Women Entrepreneurs Development Program
+Procter & Gamble and WEConnect International's Women Entrepreneurs Development Program

-Francine is honoured to be one of 20 women business owners selected to participate in a 10-module training program that was launched for the first time in Singapore and will be conducted at P&G's Singapore Innovation Centre.
+Francine is honoured to have been one of 20 women business owners selected to participate in a 10-module training program that was launched for the first time in Singapore and conducted at P&G's Singapore Innovation Centre.

-The program aims to empower women entrepreneurs and covers topics on business development and growth strategies as well as leadership and communications skills.
+The program is tailored to empower women entrepreneurs and covered topics on business development and growth strategies as well as leadership and communications skills.

-The kick-off ceremony on February 12th, 2019 was attended by representatives from the US Embassy, WEConnect International and P&G Global.
+The kick-off ceremony which took place on February 12th, 2019 was attended by representatives from the US Embassy, WEConnect International and P&G Global.

 IPOS Update - Easing of Filing Requirements for Trademark Applications